10 Tips for Outstanding Food and Drink Service in Jacksonville, FL

 How Do I Handle Difficult Customers Without Escalating the Situation?

 Handling difficult customers requires patience.
 Use de-escalation techniques by practicing active listening.
-Acknowledge their concerns, remain calm, and offer solutions.
-This approach helps you diffuse tension and fosters a more positive interaction.
+Acknowledge their concerns, remain calm, avoid arguing, and offer solutions.
+This approach helps you diffuse tension and foster a more positive interaction—even if you can’t give them everything they want.

 What Kind of Training Is Essential for New Waitstaff?